andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-athena_web_page_to_pdf.md

 that I found and fixed later - I do not know.

-I did not want to create mine version of [bootprint-openapi](https://github.com/bootprint/bootprint-openapi), that produce html good enough for MS Word - too much effort for the task.
+I did not want to create mine version of [bootprint-openapi](https://github.com/bootprint/bootprint-openapi), that produces html good enough for MS Word - too much effort for the task.

-And I found just a beautiful project
-[Athena Elegant PDF conversion](http://www.athenapdf.com/).
+And I found just a beautiful project to solve my problem - [Athena Elegant PDF conversion](http://www.athenapdf.com/).

 It has two features to be beautiful.

 In 1st PDF is just exact representation of what I see in web browser.
-In fact it take screen shot so no wonder but still great.
+In fact it take screen shot so no wonder here but still great.

-I 2nd Athena developers made their product sxtremly easy to use.
+In 2nd Athena developers made their product extremly easy to use.

 You want web service to convert on the fly?
 Ok:
 {% highlight bash %}